METALS-Copper slips from highest level in 8 months as dollar firms

 NORSK: Norsk Hydro, one of the world’s largest aluminium producers, said one of its key units was operating at only 50 percent of capacity following a cyber attack on the firm earlier this week.

 Reporting by Zandi Shabalala.
-Editing by Jane Merriman and Kirsten Donovan
+Editing by Jane Merriman and Elaine Hardcastle